omerbenamram/evtx/README.md

 ## Features

- - Implemented using 100% safe rust - and works on all platforms supported by rust (that have stdlib).
+ - 🔒 Implemented using 100% safe rust - and works on all platforms supported by rust (that have stdlib).
- - Multi-threaded.
+ - 🚀 Multi-threaded.
- - Supports XML and JSON outputs, both being zero-copy and independent of each other (JSON documents are being built directly from the inner representation of the binary xml token tree, no xml2json is performed!)
+ - ✨ Supports XML and JSON outputs, both being directly constructed from the token tree and independent of each other (no xml2json conversion is performed!)
- - Supports some basic recovery of missing records/chunks!
+ - ⛏️ Supports some basic recovery of missing records/chunks!

 ## Installation (associated binary utility):
   - Download latest executable release from https://github.com/omerbenamram/evtx/releases